ForEvolve/forevolve.github.io/_posts/en/2017-09-07-design-patterns-web-api-service-and-repository-part-8.md

 We will use this file to manage our credentials.

 In my opinions, the biggest upside of secrets is that **it is located outside of the solution directory**.
 Due to this, secrets are **not added to source control**, which gives the option of configuring **settings per developer** (connection strings, accounts, username, password, etc.).
+It also allow you to keep the production credentials somewhere else; developers might not even have access to production credentials.

 <figure>
     <header>Warning</header>